VOLUNTEER REQUIREMENTS AND EXPECTATIONS

 Pre-Clinic Training

-ALL RAVS volunteers will be required to participate in an online training program prior to attending any RAVS field clinics.
-All volunteers will be required to submit a score of 80% or higher on the online evaluation at least 30 days before your scheduled trip.
-New scores must be submitted for 2008 regardless of prior RAVS participation.
+All RAVS volunteers will be required to submit a score of 80% or higher on the online evaluation at least 30 days before your scheduled trip.
+New scores must be submitted annually regardless of prior RAVS participation.

-A practical skills assessment will be administered to all veterinary students at the start of each clinic.
-The assessment will include basic knot tying and suture patterns, medical records, patient evaluation and anesthesia machine setup.
+A surgical skills assessment will be administered at the start of each clinic to all veterinary students wishing to participate in surgery.
+The assessment will include basic knot tying and suture patterns.
 Details on specific requirements will be provided in the volunteer training materials.
+Students MUST pass this assessment to participate in surgery during the clinic.

 For additional information, see the Volunteer Training section.